mahmoudRiad22/Angular_Route_C64_with_Eng_Muhamed_Hajajii/README.md

     @tailwind component
     @tailwind utilities

-9- link your input and output files properly using this command
+9- link your input and output files properly using this command [step 5 is a must before this]
     npx tailwindcss -i ./src/styles.css -o ./src/app/app.css -w

-10- add this to your app component:
+10- add this to your app component or your CSS does not get overridden:
     encapsulation: ViewEncapsulation.None

 ````